 Here’s your travel guide for how to spend one day downtown in Portland, Oregon.

-There are so many wonderful restaurants in Portland, it’s seriously hard to choose where to eat for each meal.
-To start off your day downtown, keep it simple and head to The Original Dinerant, right on the corner of SW Oak Street and SW 6th Avenue.
+There are so many wonderful restaurants in this city, it’s seriously hard to choose where to eat for each meal.
+To start off your one day downtown in Portland, keep it simple and head to The Original Dinerant, right on the corner of SW Oak Street and SW 6th Avenue.

 The Original serves up classic diner fare, complete with giant biscuits and fresh juices, in a modern setting.
 It’s a great spot for a traditional breakfast to get your day started.
 You can’t go wrong with a simple plate of bacon and eggs with a cup of coffee.